adarshkumarsingh83/reactjs/DOCUMENT/REACTJS_CONTEXT_README.md

 export default TableComponent;
 ```

-### app component from where two times same component is used with context and without context
+### app component from where two times same component is used with context for override context data and without context for defautl context data
 ```
 import React from "react";
 import "./css/App.css";